cmougan/knee/.mysc/alexa.md

 - Insecure

 ## Personality obsesive-compulsive disorder
-OCPD some of the symphtoms that contribute or are basis of this disorder
+Obsessive-compulsive personality disorder is characterized by a pervasive preoccupation with orderliness, perfectionism, and control (with no room for flexibility) that ultimately slows or interferes with completing a task.
+(OCPD) some of the symphtoms that contribute or are basis of this disorder
 - Compulsitivity
 - Limited range of emotion
 - Perfectionism